EddieEldridge/khsinder-batch-download/README.md

 ### inputs.txt

+#### Select file format
+`FILE_FORMAT` variable defines the format to use, assuming it's available on the site.
+MP3 by default.

 #### Define inputs
 Update the `inputs.txt` in the repo with a list of links, one link per line.